Article

 WHAT IS THE DIFFERENCE BETWEEN HDR AND AEB?

 AEB stands for Auto-Exposure Bracketing.
-It is the method used to obtain HDR photos.
+It is the method used to obtain the input for HDR photos.
 It consists in taking several photos of the same scene at different exposure levels.